230Daniel/Utili/src/Frontend/src/documents/terms.md

 ## 20 - Contact Information

-Questions about the Terms of Service should be sent to us at legal@utili.xyz.
+Questions about the Terms of Service should be sent to us at daniel.baynton@hotmail.com.